sidarthus89/EVE-Data-Extractor/README.md

 I will also keep a copy of this download here in this repo.

-•	Open marketGroups.yaml
+•	Open these 2 files from the SDE o	marketGroups.yaml o	iconIDs.yaml
+•	Open the unzipped image export collection folder.

-•	Search for market group name (Example: Manufacture & Research)
+•	Search marketGroups.yaml for a group name (Example: Manufacture & Research)
-•	Copy the marketGroupID from marketGroups.yaml (Example: 1436)
+•	Copy the iconID from marketGroups.yaml (Example: 1436)
-•	Open iconIDs.yaml and search for the copied marketGroupID
+•	Search iconIDs.yaml for the iconID
-•	Copy the iconID from the iconIDs.yaml found by searching the marketGroupID.
-(Example:
+•	Copy the path file name at the end of the path for the iconFile (Example: 27_64_1.png)
-•	Open iconIDs.yaml for the marketGroupID (
-•	Take the iconFile image name and search in the icons image export folder
-•	Search for the iconFile image name.
+•	In the image export collection folder, do a search for the iconFile name.
-•	The exact matched file name will be the icon used for that market group.
+•	You may get a few results, but what you want is the name that is an exact match.